taskcluster/scrum/README.md

 The _Scrum master_ deals with the scrum process itself.
 They run the kick-off meetings, the daily stand-ups, and the wrap-up meetings (review & retrospective) for every sprint.
 They prompt developers for status and follow-up when developers are blocked.
 They support the Product owner in whatever way the Product owner deems necessary.
 The _Scrum master_ also works with _Future sprint champions_ to ensure high quality, well-scoped milestones for future sprints.

 ### 3. Future sprint champion
 The _Future sprint champion_ is responsible for organizing issues in the Product Backlog into a cohesive milestone that the team can work towards in a future sprint.
-They are expected to devote a few hours every week triaging issues in the back to refine the scope for the future sprint.
+They are expected to devote a few hours every week to triaging issues in the backlog to refine the scope for the future sprint.
 Note: there can be multiple _Future sprint champions_ active at one time.

 ## Sprint process